Incident Details

 Howard said he was also sprayed with mace by a second individual.

 Clashes erupted after more than 100 far-right protesters, including members of the extremist group the Proud Boys and supporters of then-President Donald Trump, gathered outside the Justice Center for a “Back the Blue” rally on Aug.
-22, the Washington Post reported.
+22, The Washington Post reported.

 Hundreds of counterprotesters amassed in opposition.
 Protests in support of the Black Lives Matter movement had been held in Portland daily for months, sparked by the May 25 killing of George Floyd in Minneapolis.